LouisJustinTALLOT/cpp-docs.fr-fr/docs/dotnet/utility-stl-clr.md

 ### <a name="remarks"></a>Notes

-L’objet stocke la deuxième valeur enveloppée.
+L’objet stocke la deuxième valeur encapsulée.

 ### <a name="example"></a>Exemple